neovide/neovide/website/docs/faq.md

 By the way, the default font used is Fira Code at size 14.

+## How To Enable Scrolling Animations and Transparency?

+First, [enable multigrid](command-line-reference.md#multigrid), it's not enabled by default.

+Then, scrolling animations should work, for transparency see the section below.

 ## How To Enable Floating And Popupmenu Transparency?

 Those are controlled through the `winblend` and `pumblend` options.
 See their help pages for more,